zvoicu000/AirGo/README.md

 - `prod` - Deploys to the production environment
 - `stg` - Deploys to the staging environment
 - `dev` - Deploys to the development environment

+## Getting Started

+npm install

+Set the region in `config/types.ts`

+cdk bootstrap --region eu-west-1

+cdk deploy --all

+Initial deployment will take some time as it seeds the DynamoDB table with initial data.
+There is limited cost as this is seeded directly from S3 rather than using Put operations.

+Nearly 800k data points in the UK

+Contains data supplied by UK Centre for Ecology & Hydrology.

+exploit the Information commercially and non-commercially for example, by combining it with other Information, or by including it in your own product or application.